Wheatgrass a Breath of Fresh Greens26 Mar 2021

 Everyone knows humans are mammals.
 The majority of the mammals on this planet consume a diet of grass and/or leafy greens.
 In fact, humans are one of the few mammals that still eat meat, and the only mammal that actually cooks its food.
 To say that protein only comes from eating meat is an uninformed statement.
 In truth, sprouted beans, nuts, seeds, algae, grains, grass and greens are the best source of digestible proteins for our bodies.
 Have you ever stopped to think, “Where does the ‘meat’ get its protein?”
 Think about it on a bigger scale.
 How is it possible that approximately 85% of mammals can thrive solely on leafy greens?
 Elk, moose, deer, giraffes, gorillas, elephants, horses…and don’t forget the mammal from which we Westerners get most of our food…the cow!

-In the past, when you lived on red meat and dairy products, indirectly, you lived on GRASS?—?there is the “green” word we need back in our lives.
+In the past, when you lived on red meat and dairy products, indirectly, you lived on GRASS!
+There is the “green” word we need back in our lives.
 The cow was eating the grass; we were eating the cow.
-We were absorbing Earth’s nutrients in our diets.
-Unfortunately, in this day and age, this is NOT the case.
-Most cows are now trough fed grains, which are making their systems acidic.
-In addition, cows are shot full of antibiotics, steroids, and hormones, therefore our red meat and dairy are not what they used to be.
+We were absorbing Earth’s nutrients in our diets second hand through the animal.
+Today cows are shot full of antibiotics, steroids, and hormones, only perpetuating the health detracting effects of eating twice removed nutrients.

 We are no longer getting the grass (green/earth) in our diets!